Transverse response from anisotropic Fermi surfaces: Lattice Model

+We now briefly outline the method of calculation and provide an intuitive picture of the transverse response within the B\"uttiker probe framework.
+In a multiterminal setup [see Fig.~\ref{fig:multiterminal}], the probe terminals are defined such that the net current flowing into them is zero.
+The probe voltages adjust self-consistently to ensure zero net current in the transverse terminals, thereby preventing charge accumulation.
+When the system exhibits an imbalance in the flow of carriers toward the two transverse directions, the probe voltages $V_T$ and $V_B$ shift relative to each other to compensate for this imbalance, resulting in a finite transverse voltage.

-We now briefly outline the method of calculation.
-The scattering eigenfunction corresponding to an electron incident in the $m_0$-th channel of the source at energy $E$ is first obtained using standard scattering theory.
-This eigenfunction is then used to compute the currents flowing into the probe terminals.
-The total current through each probe terminal due to a longitudinal bias $V$ is obtained by summing the contributions from all incident channels within the bias window.
-Next, scattering eigenfunctions for electrons incident from each of the probe terminals are computed, and the corresponding currents are evaluated for a wide range of voltage pairs $(V_T, V_B)$ applied at the probe terminals.
-The total currents in the probe terminals thus include contributions from the source--drain bias $V$ as well as from the applied probe-terminal voltages.
-From the set of sampled voltage pairs, we identify those for which the net current in both probe terminals vanishes.
-The corresponding voltage difference $V_T - V_B$ defines the transverse voltage $V_H$.
+We compute this quantitatively using scattering theory.
+The scattering eigenfunction corresponding to an electron incident in the $m_0$-th channel of the source at energy $E$ is first obtained.
+This eigenfunction is used to evaluate the currents flowing into the probe terminals.
+The total current through each probe terminal due to a longitudinal bias $V$ is obtained by summing over all incident channels within the bias window.

+Next, scattering eigenfunctions corresponding to electrons incident from each of the probe terminals are computed, and the associated currents are evaluated for a range of probe voltages $(V_T, V_B)$.
+The total currents in the probe terminals therefore include contributions from both the source--drain bias $V$ and the applied probe voltages.
+The values of $(V_T, V_B)$ are then determined by imposing the condition that the net current in each probe terminal vanishes.
+The resulting voltage difference $V_T - V_B$ defines the transverse voltage $V_H$.
 All calculations are performed numerically.

 In Fig.~\ref{fig:results-lattice}(a), we plot the transverse voltage $V_H$ as a function of the rotation angle $\phi$ for $L_x = L_y = 11$, $n_{x0} = 6$, $\mu_n = -2t$, $\mu_M = -4t$, $t' = t$, $t_P = 0.05t$, and $eV = 0.1t$.
 As the anisotropy parameter $\delta$ increases, the magnitude of the transverse voltage grows, since the symmetry $k_y \to -k_y$ is increasingly broken at larger $\delta$.
 Furthermore, at $\phi = 0, \pi/2, \pi$, the transverse voltage vanishes because the Fermi surface regains symmetry under $k_y \to -k_y$.
 Figure~\ref{fig:results-lattice}(b) shows the Fermi contour of the central lattice at $\phi = 0.3\pi$ for different values of $\delta/t$.